 Below is a guide to hiking the Great Wall of China.
 The wall offers some of the best hiking in the country – and it’s one of the incredible ways to experience both the natural beauty and the history of this longtime UNESCO site.

-The wall stretches in sections from the mountains of Xinjiang province in the far west of China all the way to Bohai Sea in the east and covers over 8,000 kilometres.
+The Great Wall stretches in sections from the mountains of Xinjiang province in the far west of China all the way to Bohai Sea in the east and covers over 8,000 kilometres.
 As a tourist, the sections of the wall you are most likely to hike are those near Beijing.

 Below are the names of the main sections of the Great Wall near Beijing